 - Access excellent facilities, including a Sports Science Laboratory, Movement Analyisis Suite, and a Strength and Conditioning Suite.

 - Choose your path.
-At the end of the first year, you can continue with Sport and Exercise Sciences (Sports Nutrition) or transfer to Sport and Exercise Sciences or Strength and Conditioning Science, giving you flexibility in your career options.
+At the end of the first year, you can continue with Sport and Exercise Sciences (Sports Nutrition) or transfer to Exercise, Health and Nutrition, Sport and Exercise Sciences or Strength and Conditioning Science, giving you flexibility in your career options.